-Dr. Julin has published peer-reviewed articles and book chapters on a variety of topics, with an emphasis on the philosophies of Friedrich Nietzsche and Søren Kierkegaard.
-His primary research interests are in the philosophy of humor and comedy, and in particular satire.
+Dr. Julin has published peer-reviewed articles and book chapters on a variety of topics, with an emphasis on the philosophy of Søren Kierkegaard.
+His primary research interest is in the philosophy of humor and the ethics of comedy.
 He is a member of both the Lighthearted Philosophers’ Society as well as the International Association for the Society of Humor.

 = required field

 Your email was sent successfully.
 Thank you for contacting me.

 There was a problem sending your email.
 Try again later, or contact our webmaster.